strategineer/personal-website/content/books/2024-03-29/index.md

 A Memory Called Empire has big "Hugo award winner" energy: an interesting premise, consistent and intriguing world building, a promising start and a propulsive ending.

 I loved my time with it and very excited to dig into the next book in the series although I suspect that it won't be as good.

+---

+Can confirm the second book was not as good.
+In fact, I think it's a trashfire.